JohnMunsch/component-catalog/Readme.md

 ## To Do List
 * Make the line chart work
-* Add shadow DOM to the Polymer version
+* Build out more of the basic component catalog items